ereid7/go-react-chat/frontend/README.md

 ## ReactJS Chat Frontend
-The frontend for a real-time chat application built with react
+The frontend for a real-time chat application built with react.js